 Communities feel the positive impact of a diamond producer’s operations long after the mine has closed.
 Each year, NDC members infuse US$6.8 billion in surrounding communities through local sourcing, which in turn supports the growth of small and medium enterprises.

-Natural diamond companies work in harmony with local governments to identify infrastructural development projects that will provide long-term value to the area, such as mobility, housing, and healthcare.
+Natural diamond mining companies work in harmony with local governments to identify infrastructural development projects that will provide long-term value to the area, such as mobility, housing, and healthcare.

-Petra Diamonds, which operates in South Africa, Tanzania and Botswana, has a number of initiatives in place to stimulate local socio-economic development, including its Enterprise and Supplier Development Program which helps develop local businesses.
+Petra Diamonds, which operates in South Africa, Tanzania and Botswana, has a number of sustainable diamond initiatives in place to stimulate local socio-economic development, including its Enterprise and Supplier Development Program which helps develop local businesses.
 The company’s aim is to make a valuable long-term contribution to its communities by prioritizing local employment, procuring local goods and services, and by maintaining ongoing corporate social investment.
 Collaboration with the local communities is essential to guaranteeing sustainable development that answers specific needs.

 RZM Murowa, the majority owner and operator of Murowa Diamond Mines in Zimbabwe, has partnered with local authorities in maintaining roads, the electrification of health centers and schools, water reticulation, bridge, and road construction.